daylor-dev/AWS-Notes-ECS/README.md

 - Ideal for tasks that require usage time > 15 minutes;

-- Ideal when executing a code outside an AWS region;
+- Ideal when executing code outside an AWS region;

 ### 🤔What is a Cluster on AWS?

-According to \[AWS Cluster Documentation](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API\_Cluster.html), a cluster is a regional grouping of container instances where task requests are run.
+According to [AWS Cluster Documentation](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API\_Cluster.html), a cluster is a regional grouping of container instances where task requests are run.
 A cluster can keep one or multiple containers.